Education, English

 Workplace: Challenges and Constraints.
 Interdisciplinary Journal of Research in Business, 12 (5), 12-30.

-The article discusses the impact of social media on productivity, challenges, and constraints, which employees undergo at work.
-It concludes that social media can negatively affect productivity since employees spend too much of their times on social media rather than on their daily assignments.
-It makes employees to leaves a lot of jobs pending and therefore, reduces the rate of job delivery which directly affects an organization performance.
-It affects organization’s profit and market share if not utilized appropriate.
-The article went further to state minority social media activities at workplace is a challenge and therefore, it can addressed effectively through policy formulation.
-The authors of the article are lecturers at the University Al Faisal University and hold PhD in different field of study.
-The authors have also published several journals on business and communication therefore; the article has weight and can be used to complete the research.
-The article is relevant to the thesis and can be used to complete the research since it provides detailed information on the effect of social media on employee’s productivity.
+The article discusses the impact of social media on productivity, challenges, and constraints that employees undergo at work.
+It concludes that social media can negatively affect productivity since employees spend too much of their time on social media rather than on their daily assignments.
+It makes employees leave a lot of jobs pending and, therefore, reduces the rate of job delivery, which directly affects an organization’s performance.
+It affects an organization’s profit and market share if not utilized appropriately.
+The article went further to state that minority social media activities in the workplace are a challenge and, therefore, can be addressed effectively through policy formulation.
+The authors of the article are lecturers at the University Al Faisal University and hold PhD in different fields of study.
+The authors have also published several journals on business and communication; therefore, the article has weight and can be used to complete the research.
+The article is relevant to the thesis and can be used to complete the research since it provides detailed information on the effect of social media on employee productivity.
 It highlights the problem of social media and how it should be addressed.

 Broughton, A., Tom, H., Ben, H., & Annette, C. (2010).
 Workplaces and Social Networking: